kwaldenphd/propublica-compas-lab/README.md

 nrow(df)
 ```

-**Python Syntax**
+**Python Pandas Syntax**

-33. To run that filtering operation in Python, first we'll filter out those which do not have a COMPAS-scored case, as indicated by the recidivist flag `is_recid` set at -1.
+To run that filtering operation in Python, first we'll filter out those which do not have a COMPAS-scored case, as indicated by the recidivist flag `is_recid` set at -1.

 ```Python
 # filter data